Drup/gabriel.radanne.net/pages/index.md

 I'm a researcher at Inria in the [CASH](http://www.ens-lyon.fr/LIP/CASH/) research team.

-I design programming languages that allow programmers to write complex programs both easily and safely, and adapted to domain-specific use cases.
+I design programming languages that are safe, easy to use, and adapted to specific domains.
+Among other things, I worked
+on languages for web programming, operating systems and low-level programming.
-I'm particularly interested in static type systems, functional programming, rich module systems and metaprogramming.
+I'm particularly interested in static type systems, functional programming, rich module systems and meta-programming.
 My work attempts to marry both the theoretical aspects of type-systems and semantics of programming languages and practical consideration, usually leading to an implementation.